MagikRambo/hawkr/README.md

 Project language(s): Javascript/Typescript Frameworks: NodeJS, NextJS, Express

-Hosting Service/Cloud Provider: Amazon Web Services(AWS) (Currently Researching if this is the best and most cost effective option)
+Hosting Service/Cloud Provider: Amazon Web Services(AWS), Supabase(for our database)

 Platforms Supported: Web App (As time allows may turn into an app on iOS, and Android)

-Databases used: Mongo(Currently researching if a relational DB is better)
+Databases used: Postgre

 > This page will be maintained and updated this page throughout the semester.